What is the Toyota Kata?

 Step 3: Set the goal

-Set short term goals, naming the next steps and practices they have agreed to implement to reach their target.
+Set short-term goals, naming the recommended steps and practices they have agreed to implement to reach their target.

 Step 4: Monitor progress regularly

-Have a 30-minute discussion with them every week, to catch up on their progress and conclusions.
-Review short-term progress once a month, and sum up general status once every 6 months.
-It can be a good idea to provide rewards and incentives for achieving monthly and 6 monthly targets.
+Have a 30-minute discussion with them every week to catch up on their progress and conclusions.
+Review their short-term progress once a month and sum up general status once every six months.
+It can be a good idea to provide rewards and incentives for achieving monthly and six-monthly targets.